 Spring is a great time for newbie and veteran performance boaters alike to get familiar with their craft.
 For starters, you should review your owners manuals — really, you should — and review the key components of your new boat.

 Performance boats vary widely in propulsion and size.
 Outboards come in 20, 25 and 30-inch drive shaft lengths to accommodate a variety of applications.
 Mercury (and other brand) outboards are fitted with a standard gearcase for most applications.
-Hulls that can take advantage of the high power-to-weight ratio of an OptiMax 300XS may benefit from its wide range of gearcase options.
+Hulls that can take advantage of the high power-to-weight ratio of a 300R may benefit from its wide range of gearcase options.
 Similarly, Mercury Racing offers a variety of sterndrives for differing power capacities and hull types.

-Mechanical control: High performance outboards are usually rigged with with dual steering cables, a shift cable, throttle cable and fuel line.
-With performance sterndrives, throttle and shift are accomplished with cables, but steering is hydraulic.
-These include 525, 600, 662 and 700 Mercury Racing packages.
+Mechanical control: performance outboards such as the 60 EFI Formula Race, 250R and selected 300R models are rigged with a shift cable, throttle cable and fuel line.
+Sterndrives, such as our 600 SCi throttle and shift is accomplished with cables, but steering is hydraulic.

-OpiMax 300XS models feature a heavy-duty swivel/clamp bracket and trim cylinder to endure the rigors of extended use in rough seas.
+Application Specific: Selected 300R models feature a heavy-duty swivel/clamp bracket and trim cylinder to endure the rigors of extended use in rough seas.
 The trim cylinder is actuated via a remotely mounted pump.
 A majority of today’s outboards feature trim systems mounted within the swivel clamp bracket assembly.
 Verado outboards come equipped with integral power trim and steering.
-OptiMax outboards come standard with mechanical steering.
+250R and 300R outboards come standard with mechanical steering.